ipapadimitriou/ipapadimitriou.github.io/_teaching/EMI.md

 ---
 layout: page
 title: Electromagnetism 1
-description: undegraduate course given at the National and Kapodistrian University of Athens
+description: undergraduate course given at the National and Kapodistrian University of Athens
 img:
 importance: 1
 category: undergraduate